America Recycles Day: Celebration

 America Recycles Day promotes and celebrates the proper ways to recycle and the importance of recycling.
 Each year there is a different theme for America Recycles Day, and 2020's theme is individual action.
 Keep America Beautiful celebrates the holiday by hosting and promoting recycling related events during the whole month of November.
-KAB reports to have collected more than 1,250,000 pounds of recyclable material during these events in 2018.
+KAB reports having collected more than 1,250,000 pounds of recyclable material during these events in 2018.
 During America Recycles Day, KAB also drives people to take their #BeRecycled Pledge to increase recycling rates in the United States.